 Teen Reader's Choice Award

-What is the CCRSB Teen Reader’s Choice Award?
+What is the CCRCE Teen Reader’s Choice Award?

-It's Chignecto-Central Regional School Board’s first student-driven book award, facilitated by CCRSB Library Services.
+It's Chignecto Central Regional Centre for Education's first student-driven book award, facilitated by CCRCE Library Services.
 Launched in 2012, students in grades 7-12 nominated their favourite book, read the top 10 most-nominated titles, and voted for what they considered to be the best book.
-Over 1000 votes were cast across the board and Suzanne Collins’ The Hunger Games was crowned the inaugural winner.
+Over 1000 votes were cast across the region and Suzanne Collins’ The Hunger Games was crowned the inaugural winner.

-Since then, the Award shortlist has been selected by CCRSB Library Staff to engage students with current critically-acclaimed fiction titles published for young adults.
-The Top 10 books are based on the best critical reviews, readers’ reviews, and the books’ performances on well-respected awards lists.
+Since then, the Award shortlist has been selected by CCRCE Library Staff to engage students with current critically-acclaimed fiction titles published for young adults.
+The Top Books are based on the best critical reviews, readers’ reviews, and the books’ performances on well-respected awards lists.
 These titles represent a wide range of genres and include some of the best fiction and non-fiction books published within the previous year.

 Why have a Teen Reader’s Choice Award?

 - To expose students to recent, high-quality teen fiction.

 - To celebrate reading for pleasure and encourage teens to have conversations about books.

 - To continue the success realized through the Hackmatack Children’s Choice Book Award, which targets students in grades 4-6.

 When will the Teen Reader’s Choice Award happen this year?